DCapella/predict-ames-home-prices/index.md

 * Above Ground Living Area seemed to have the most impact.
 * Overall Quality also had an impact.
 * Year Built had an impact.
-* Runner up Overall Condition with an impact of 11¢ per rating number.
+* Runner up Overall Condition.